Binance Market Update (2022-08-17)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include EOS, BOND, and EPX, up by 19%, 12%, and 9%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include FLUX, EOS, and SANTOS, up by 16%, 13%, and 8%, respectively.

 Top stories of the day: